demandchain/developer.offerengine.com/content/v1/purchases.md

 ## Create a purchase

-To create a purchase for an existing user with a stored credit card

-This operation will execute a purchase transaction for an existing user that already has a stored credit card
+This request creates a purchase for an existing user with a stored payment card.
+This operation will execute a purchase transaction for an existing user that already has a stored payment card.

     POST /purchases

 ### Parameters
 deal_id
-: _String_  Id of the deal you are purchasing inventory for
+: _String_  ID of the deal for which you are purchasing inventory

 quantity
 : _Integer_ The number of deals you are purchasing for this purchase

 user_id
-: _String_  Id of the user who is making the purchase
+: _String_  ID of the user who is making the purchase

 credit_card_id
-: _String_  Id of the credit card you are purchasing inventory for
+: _String_  ID of the payment card for which you are purchasing inventory

 expected_price_per_unit
 : _Integer_ The expected price

 session_id (optional)
-: _String_ The session id that is associated to an affiliate
+: _String_ The session ID that is associated with an affiliate

 ### Response
 <%= headers 200 %>
 <%= json(:status => "success", :purchase => OfferEngine.purchase.merge(:coupons => nil)) %>

 ## Reserve a purchase
-Temporarily (5 minutes) reserve inventory for a purchase in order to process payment transactions.
+Temporarily reserve inventory (for five minutes) for a purchase in order to process payment transactions.
 If the transaction succeeds, you would perform a checkout; otherwise, you would return the inventory.

     POST /purchases/reserve

 ### Parameters

 deal_id
-: _String_  Id of the deal you are reserving inventory for
+: _String_  ID of the deal for which you are reserving inventory

 num_bought
 : _Integer_ The number of deals you are reserving for this purchase